mahyak/Text-Summarization/README.md

 # Text-Summarization

-What the problem is?
-Text summarization is the technique for generating a concise and precise summary of voluminous texts while focusing on the sections that convey useful information, and without losing the overall meaning.
-The intention is to create a coherent and fluent summary having only the main points outlined in the document.

-Supervised machine learning problem
+Text summarization refers to the technique that generate a cosine and precise summary of long pieces of text or voluminous texts.
+To have a coherent and fluent summary the algorithms must focus on the sections that Convery useful information so the summary having only the main points outlined in the document.
+It takes place in Supervised machine learning problem category.

- There are two approaches to summarizing texts in NLP: extraction and abstraction.
+Text summarization can be classified in two categories in natural language processing: Extraction and Abstraction.
-Extraction- based summarization: a subset of words that represent the most important points is pulled from a piece of text and combined to make a summary.
-In other word, Select relevant phrases of the input document and concatenate them to form a summary (like “copy-and-paste”).
-In machine learning, extractive summarization usually involves weighing the essential sections of sentences then ranked them according to their relevance and similarity with one another and using the results to generate summaries.
+•	Extraction-based summarization: The general approach in this type of summarizer is select relevant phrases of the input document and combine to make a summary (like “copy-and-paste”).
+The idea behind the extraction-based summarization is weighting the essential sections of sentences then ranked them according to their relevance and similarity with one another and using the results to generate summaries.

-Steps:
+•	Abstraction-based summarization: this method mainly used advanced natural language techniques in order to generate a new shorter text.
+Parts of summary may not appear as part of the original document; the most critical information has been rephrased such as a human-written abstract.
+This project has focused on extraction summarization and its steps includes:
-Convert paragraph into sentences
+1)	Convert paragraph into sentences
-Text Processing: Removing the stop words, numbers, punctuation … Create word frequency table
+2)	Text Processing: Removing the stop words, numbers, punctuation
+3)	Create word frequency table
-Tokenization
+4)	Tokenization
-Create algorithm for scoring sentences
-Calculating the threshold of the sentences
+5)	Create algorithm for scoring sentences Calculating the threshold of the sentences

 Advantages: They are quite robust since they use existing natural-language phrases that are taken straight from the input.
 Disadvantage: But they lack in flexibility since they cannot use novel words or connectors.
 They also cannot paraphrase like people sometimes do.
 Measures: ROUGE

+<a href='http://mahyak.ca' target='_blank'>Read more ...</a>

 <img src='images/Screen Shot 2020-05-10 at 11.39.45 AM.png'>